There are many different types of amyloidosis, but the most common are:

-- AL amyloidosis (also known as primary amyloidosis or light chain amyloidosis) can affect the heart, lungs, kidneys, liver, soft tissue, and nervous system.
+- AL amyloidosis.
+Also known as primary amyloidosis or light chain amyloidosis, AL amyloidosis is caused by abnormal plasma cells in the bone marrow.
+It can affect the lungs, heart, kidneys, liver, soft tissue, and nervous system.

 Symptoms Often Overlooked

-Since different organs may be involved, the symptoms of amyloidosis can be overlooked because they mimic other common diseases.
+Since different organs may be involved, the symptoms of amyloidosis can be overlooked or attributed to other diseases.
 For example, with cardiac amyloidosis you may experience heart failure and heart rhythm abnormalities like atrial fibrillation.
 If your nervous system is damaged, you may experience numbness, tingling, or pain.
 If your kidneys are affected, you may experience foamy urine or kidney failure.
+Some people have no symptoms at all.